paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-011-estate-tax.md

 (1) a United States person, or

 (2) the United States, a State or any political subdivision thereof, or the District of Columbia, owned and held by a nonresident not a citizen of the United States shall be deemed property within the United States.
-With respect to estates of decedents dying after December 31, 1969, deposits with a domestic branch of a foreign corporation, if such branch is engaged in the commercial banking business, shall, for purposes of this subchapter, be deemed property within the United States.
+Deposits with a domestic branch of a foreign corporation, if such branch is engaged in the commercial banking business, shall, for purposes of this subchapter, be deemed property within the United States.
 This subsection shall not apply to a debt obligation to which section 2105(b) applies.

 ### Statutory Notes

 #### Amendments
+2014—Subsec. (c).
+Pub.
+L. 113–295 substituted “Deposits” for “With respect to estates of decedents dying after December 31, 1969, deposits” in concluding provisions.

 2010—Subsec. (c).
 Pub.
 L. 111–226, in concluding provisions, struck out before period at end “or to a debt obligation of a domestic corporation if any interest on such obligation, were such interest received by the decedent at the time of his death, would be treated by reason of section 861(a)(1)(A) as income from sources without the United States”.

 1996—Subsec. (c).
 Pub.
 L. 104–188 substituted “section 861(a)(1)(A)” for “subparagraph (A), (C), or (D) of section 861(a)(1)” in concluding provisions.